WISEPLAT/shares_get_history_class/csv_export_rus/ReadMe.md

 # RUSSIA 249 Stocks Prices MOEX

+The RUSSIA 249 Stocks OHLCV Prices Dataset provides historical Open, High, Low, Close, and Volume (OHLCV) prices of stocks traded in the Russia financial markets MOEX.
+You can use price movements and trading volumes for stock price predictions.

 ### ~3 Gb of market data for you and your analysis with NN or other methods

+Here is the link to kaggle dataset [RUSSIA 249 Stocks Prices MOEX](https://www.kaggle.com/datasets/olegshpagin/russia-stocks-prices-ohlcv) (weekly updates)

 #### 2241 CSV files for MN1, W1, D1, H4, H1, M30, M15, M10 and M5 timeframes